cloudera/terraform-provider-cdp/docs/resources/dw_vw_hive.md

 - `cluster_id` (String) The id of the CDW Cluster which the Hive Virtual Warehouse is attached to.
 - `database_catalog_id` (String) The id of the Database Catalog which the Hive Virtual Warehouse is attached to.
+- `image_version` (String) The version of the Hive Virtual Warehouse image.
 - `name` (String) The name of the Hive Virtual Warehouse.

 ### Optional

+- `autoscaling` (Attributes) Autoscaling related configuration options that could specify various values that will be used during CDW resource creation. (see [below for nested schema](#nestedatt--autoscaling))
+- `aws_options` (Attributes) AWS related configuration options that could specify various values that will be used during CDW resource creation. (see [below for nested schema](#nestedatt--aws_options))
+- `enable_sso` (Boolean) Enable SSO for the Virtual Warehouse.
+If this field is not specified, it defaults to ‘false’.
+- `ldap_groups` (List of String) LDAP group names to be enabled for auth.
+- `node_count` (Number) Nodes per compute cluster.
+If specified, forces ‘template’ to be ‘custom’.
+- `platform_jwt_auth` (Boolean) Value of ‘true’ automatically configures the Virtual Warehouse to support JWTs issued by the CDP JWT token provider.
+Value of ‘false’ does not enable JWT auth on the Virtual Warehouse.
+If this field is not specified, it defaults to ‘false’.
 - `polling_options` (Attributes) Polling related configuration options that could specify various values that will be used during CDP resource creation. (see [below for nested schema](#nestedatt--polling_options))
+- `query_isolation_options` (Attributes) Query isolation related configuration options. (see [below for nested schema](#nestedatt--query_isolation_options))

 ### Read-Only

 - `id` (String) The ID of this resource.
 - `last_updated` (String) Timestamp of the last Terraform update of the order.
 - `status` (String) The status of the database catalog.

+<a id="nestedatt--autoscaling"></a>
+### Nested Schema for `autoscaling`

+Required:

+- `auto_suspend_timeout_seconds` (Number) The time in seconds after which the compute group should be suspended.
+- `disable_auto_suspend` (Boolean) Boolean value that specifies if auto-suspend should be disabled.
+- `max_clusters` (Number) Maximum number of available compute groups.
+- `min_clusters` (Number) Minimum number of available compute groups.

+Optional:

+- `hive_desired_free_capacity` (Number) Set Desired free capacity.
+Either “hiveScaleWaitTimeSeconds” or “hiveDesiredFreeCapacity” can be provided.
+- `hive_scale_wait_time_seconds` (Number) Set wait time before a scale event happens.
+Either “hiveScaleWaitTimeSeconds” or “hiveDesiredFreeCapacity” can be provided.

+<a id="nestedatt--aws_options"></a>
+### Nested Schema for `aws_options`

+Optional:

+- `availability_zone` (String) This feature works only for AWS cluster type.
+An availability zone to host compute instances.
+If not specified, defaults to a randomly selected availability zone inferred from available subnets.
+- `ebs_llap_spill_gb` (Number) This feature works only for AWS cluster type.
+The size of the EBS volume in GB to be used for LLAP spill storage.
+If not specified, defaults to no extra spill disk.
+- `tags` (List of String) This feature works only for AWS cluster type.
+Tags to be applied to the underlying compute nodes.

 <a id="nestedatt--polling_options"></a>
 ### Nested Schema for `polling_options`